Friday, July 21, 2017

 Things Not To Do

-Electronic Images released one of the most hilarious Atari ST demos I have ever seen.
-I did try and record a video but my emulator missed some graphics and the sine scroller (which is beautiful) was jerking like it had a nervous twitch.
-So I burned the image to a floppy disk - because nothing beats the real hardware - and was able to enjoy it properly.
+Electronic Images released the most hilarious Atari ST demo I've seen.
+I tried to record a video, but my emulator messed up the graphics, and the sine scroller (which is beautiful) was jerking like it had a nervous twitch.
+So I gave up and burned the image to a floppy disk.
+Nothing beats the real hardware.

 Credits